Glanisha/InternGuide/README.md

-﻿# Internship Showcase and Tracking Platform
+﻿# InternGuide : Internship Showcase and Tracking Platform

 ## Introduction
 The **Internship Showcase and Tracking Platform** is a web-based system designed to: